jadecobra/python_tdd_exercises/source/how_to/calculator.rst

       def a_random_number():
           return random.randint(-10, 10)

   and the terminal still shows green.
-I can use as any range of numbers the computer can handle, for example
+I can use any range of numbers the computer can handle, for example

   .. code-block:: python

     def a_random_number():
         return random.randint(-10**100000, 10**100000)

-  the test is still green though it takes longer to run.
+  the test is still green amd takes longer to run.
 I change the range back to ``-10, 10``

 * then remove ``test addition`` from the TODO list